Proposition / Show

 Translation from Sanskrit, adaptation and presentation, P.O.L.

-A proposition by Lara Bruhl (choice of texts and direction)
+A proposition by Lara Bruhl (creation, direction and adaptation)

 Translation from Sanskrit and adaptation by Frédéric Boyer, Editions P.O.L